 Below is a tip submitted by one of our customers who has some innovative ways to use the SecureCRT® chat window that might save you some timeor maybe even reduce your cell phone bill.
 This tip initially appeared in our July 2003 newsletter.

-Note: As of version 7.2, the chat window is called the command window.
+Note: Prior to version 7.2, the Command window was called the chat window.

 Type in real time over a slow

-"When I'm using a slow connection, such as the network service in most hotels or my cell phone network service, the chat window lets me type in real time.
-Without the chat window, I can be ten or fifteen characters ahead of myself before I spot a typo and have to count the number of cursor steps backwards to fix it."
+"When I'm using a slow connection, such as the network service in most hotels or my cell phone network service, the Command window lets me type in real time.
+Without the Command window, I can be ten or fifteen characters ahead of myself before I spot a typo and have to count the number of cursor steps backwards to fix it."

 window when assembling shell commands

-"The chat buffer is useful for entering text on slow connects.
-But even on fast connections, I use the chat area as temporary storage when doing a lot of cutting and pasting when assembling complex shell commands, etc. It's more convenient than juggling an extra Notepad window, and I can just hit enter when I'm ready to run it."
-[He notes that the chat buffer is not useful for keyboard commands (i.e., "more" prompts, cursor movement, etc.)]
+"The Command window buffer is useful for entering text on slow connects.
+But even on fast connections, I use the Command window area as temporary storage when doing a lot of cutting and pasting when assembling complex shell commands, etc. It's more convenient than juggling an extra Notepad window, and I can just hit enter when I'm ready to run it."
+[He notes that the Command window buffer is not useful for keyboard commands (i.e., "more" prompts, cursor movement, etc.)]

 Save money on your cell phone

-Below is a screenshot showing a VShell® connection with the SecureCRT chat window being used to set up a port forward for email.
+Below is a screenshot showing a VShell® connection with the SecureCRT Command window being used to set up a port forward for email.

-The chat window can be toggled on/off on an "as needed" basis by opening the View menu and choosing the Chat Window menu item.
+The Command window can be toggled on/off by opening the View menu and choosing the Command Window menu item.

-If the chat window is visible when SecureCRT is closed, by default it will be visible the next time SecureCRT is launched.
-The reverse is true as well; if the chat window is not visible when the last instance of SecureCRT is closed, it will not be visible the next time SecureCRT is launched.
+If the Command window is visible when SecureCRT is closed, by default it will be visible the next time SecureCRT is launched.
+The reverse is true as well; if the Command window is not visible when the last instance of SecureCRT is closed, it will not be visible the next time SecureCRT is launched.

-To have the chat window always be visible without the need to enable it via the View menu:
+To have the Command window always be visible without the need to enable it via the View menu: